sikopet/blog/posts/splunk.md

   plus journal information that the indexer can use to reconstitute the index's index files.

-Splunk is designed as a platform extensible via Apps and Technology Add-ons (TAs):
+Splunk is designed as a platform extensible via Apps and Add-ons.
+Both are packaged sets of configuration.

-* Apps - extended functionality + standard features (like saved searches, dashboard, defined inputs) + own user interfaces
+* Apps - generally offer user interface
-* TAs - only additional functionality
+* TAs - generally enable digesting of particular type of data

 Search is the default App.